txoof/epd_display/README.md

     - `$ sudo nano /etc/defaults/paperpi.ini`
     - At minimum you must specify the `display_type`
     - See the list of [supported screens](#supportedScreens) for more information
-5. Start PaperPi: `$ sudo systemctl restart paperpi-daemon.service`
+5. Start PaperPi: `$ sudo systemctl restart paperpi`
     - PaperPi will now start and restart at boot as a systemd service
     - PaperPi may fail to display the splash screen after boot -- see the [Known Issues](#knownIssues) section for more details